Highland Clearances: Elimination of the tacksman

 A tacksman (a member of the daoine uaisle, sometimes described as "gentry" in English) was the holder of a lease or "tack" from the landowner, subletting the land to lesser tenants.
-They were often related to the landowner, even if only distantly.
+Tacksmen were often related to the landowner, even if only distantly.
 They acted as the middle stratum of pre-clearance society, with a significant role in managing the Highland economy.

 They were the first sector of Gaelic society to feel the effect of the social and economic changes that included the Clearances, when landlords restricted their power to sub-let, so increasing the rental income directly to the laird; simple rent increases were also applied.
 This was part of a slow phasing out of this role; it accelerated from the 1770s, and by the next century, tacksmen were a minor component of society.
 T. M. Devine describes "the displacement of this class as one of the clearest demonstrations of the death of the old Gaelic society."

 Many emigrated to America, in the words of Eric Richards: "often cocking a snook at the landlords as they departed".
 Emigrating tacksmen, and the larger farmers who departed at the same time, represented not only a flight of capital from Gaeldom but also a loss of entrepreneurial energy.
 In the opinion of T. M. Devine, tacksmen and the middle-ranked tenant farmers represented the economic backbone of the peasant communities of the Western Highlands.
 Devine repeats the views of Marianne McLean, that those of them who emigrated were not refusing to participate in a commercial economy; rather they rejected the loss of status that the changes of improvement gave them.